Are you about to visit Budapest in 3 days and you need to optimize your time? What to do and see in Budapest in 3 days?

 G ST. STEPHEN’S BASILICA

-For information St Stephen’s Basilica Concerts and tickets – click here
+Information St Stephen’s Basilica Tour and Ticket – click here

 H VÖRÖSMARTY SQUARE